Courtney Botfield, Rebecca Hammond and Sasha Close at the NMF Brilliant Careers Leadership Conference 2017

 Rachel Okine (2012)

-Rachel Okine is the Head of Features and Development Executive at Stan.
-She was formerly Vice President of Acquisitions at STXinternational and former Vice President of International Production and Acquisitions for StudioCanal in Paris and was awarded the inaugural Natalie Miller Fellowship at the Screen Producers Association of Australia conference in 2012 by Natalie Miller.
+Rachel Okine is the Head of Scripted at the Australian Broadcasting Corporation (ABC).
+She was formerly the Head of Features and Development Executive at Stan.
+Previously, she served as the Vice President of Acquisitions at STXinternational and the Vice President of International Production and Acquisitions for StudioCanal in Paris.
+Rachel was awarded the inaugural Natalie Miller Fellowship at the Screen Producers Association of Australia conference in 2012 by Natalie Miller.
 Read the full announcement.

 Rachel attended The Women’s Leadership Forum: Innovation Strategies for a Changing World at the Harvard Business School in Boston.
 The course used case studies as a way to address issues of personal leadership style, effecting corporate culture, the importance of mentorship and many more.
 Read Rachel’s report on her experience.